-After the war Governor William Woods Holden appointed the newly emancipated Wilson Caldwell Justice of the Peace for one year.
-Over the next few years Caldwell opened a school for African American children in Chapel Hill and worked as a schoolmaster near Elizabeth City.
-Caldwell returned to UNC when it reopened in 1875 and became the curator of the South Building and the head of the labor corp.
+After the war, Governor William Woods Holden appointed the newly emancipated Wilson Caldwell Justice of the Peace for one year.
+Over the next few years, Caldwell opened a school for African American children in Chapel Hill and worked as a schoolmaster near Elizabeth City.
+Caldwell returned to UNC when it reopened in 1875 and became the curator of the South Building and the head of the labor corps.

-Wilson Swain Caldwell married Susan Kirby and had twelve children.
+Wilson Swain Caldwell married Susan Kirby, and they ultimately had twelve children.
 Five of the children died before reaching adulthood and two more passed before their parents.
 One of Wilson’s sons, Edwin Caldwell, became a doctor and developed the first cure for pellagra.